voidhofer/bingo-site/README.md

 - Google ReCaptcha support by Haisum
 - Example templates built with Bootstrap (source included for local hosting)

 ## Warning!
 Since this is a hobby project it is disencouraged to use it in production.
-The software comes AS IS.
-There is no support for this software and it will not be updated frequently, so it might get vulnerable/slow/deprecated as it gets outdated!
+The software comes AS IT IS.
+There is no support for this software and there will not be no frequent updates, so it might get vulnerable/slow/deprecated as it gets outdated!

 ## Installing
 Just simply go get the project and run 'go build' in its folder.